-There is a greater focus on religion (and religious instruction) in the Catholic public school system – though in terms of the quality of education students will receive, there is not much difference between the two.
-Note that in order to enrol a child in a Catholic school, one of the child's parents must be a (practising) Roman Catholic.
+There is a greater focus on religion (and religious instruction) in the Catholic public school system – though in terms of the quality of education students receive, there is not much of a difference between the two.
+To enrol a child in a Catholic school, at least one of the parents must be a practising Roman Catholic.

 Private and international schools in Calgary

 A small minority of children in Calgary attend private schools.
-The tuition fees for these institutions (which include international and charter schools) can range from anywhere between CAD 3,000 and CAD 20,000 per year.
+The tuition fees for these institutions (which include international and charter schools) are often eye-wateringly expensive.
+Although, many Canadian private schools offer scholarships for gifted children.

-A big advantage of the private school system is that parents have the opportunity to meet and interview their child's prospective teachers before choosing to enrol.
-For parents with children who don't speak English or French, or who have special educational needs, the private school system might be worth investigating as it simply boasts more resources than either of the public systems.
+Though these private schools enjoy famous reputations, the quality of education at public schools is of an equally high standard.
+An advantage of the private school system is that parents can meet and interview their child's prospective teachers before enrolling.
+For parents with children who don't speak English or French or those with special needs, the private school system may be worth considering, as it boasts more resources than either of the public schooling systems.

-While Calgary doesn't have any international schools that follow a foreign curriculum, there are a number of good Canadian private schools that offer the International Baccalaureate programme.
+While Calgary doesn't have international schools that follow a foreign curriculum, many good Canadian private schools offer the International Baccalaureate programme.

 Tertiary education in Calgary

-There are some very good tertiary education options for expats moving to Calgary.
-The University of Calgary, despite being a relatively young and small institution, is gaining a reputation as an excellent research-orientated, interdisciplinary academy.
+There are some excellent tertiary education options for expats moving to Calgary.
+Despite being a relatively small institution, The University of Calgary is fast gaining a reputation as an excellent research and interdisciplinary academy.

 Located in Edmonton, about three hours from Calgary, The University of Alberta is particularly well known for its health sciences faculty and consistently ranks as one of Canada's premier tertiary education institutions.